RiemannAI/theta/_sources/index.rst.txt

 =================================

-Theta is a machine learning (ML) framework implementing the Rieman-Theta Boltzmann Machine (RTBM), written in Python and Cython.
+Theta is a machine learning (ML) framework implementing the Riemann-Theta Boltzmann Machine (RTBM), written in Python and Cython.
 It offers a high-level interface to build and train RTBM based ML architectures for probability density estimation, data regression and classification.